gkopacz/Cloud-SIEM-AI-Automation/README.md

 ![Windows Server](https://img.shields.io/badge/OS-Windows%20Server%202025-lightgrey)
 ![AI](https://img.shields.io/badge/AI-Integrated-green)

-This lab replicates real-world SOC workflows from log ingestion and correlation to automated alert triage and incident escalation driven by AI-powered orchestration.
+This lab replicates real-world SOC workflows from log ingestion and correlation to automated alert triage and incident escalation driven by **AI-powered orchestration**.

 ## 🎯 Objective

-Deploy a Windows Server 2025 endpoint on AWS EC2, integrate it with Elastic SIEM for log ingestion and detection, and connect it to Tines for AI-driven alert automation.
-The setup demonstrates end-to-end endpoint security monitoring with automated incident handling.
+I built this lab to explore how cloud-hosted endpoints can be monitored and protected using **Elastic SIEM** and **AI-driven automation** with Tines.
+My goal was to simulate a complete detection and response cycle, from collecting endpoint logs to automating incident triage in a way that mirrors actual SOC workflows.

 ## 🧠 Skills Demonstrated

 - Deployment and configuration of **Windows Server 2025** on AWS EC2
 - Installation and setup of **Elastic Agent** for log forwarding
 - Creation and tuning of **Elastic SIEM correlation rules**